markuszoeller/markuszoeller.github.io/posts/2017/11/24/ansible-playbook-roles/index.rst

 gets a lot easier when you start moving logical units into classes and use their public interfaces.
 Just like we did with *Ansible roles* here.

-There are even more hard-coded values in our project.
-Download the :download:`project source files <ansible-playbook-roles.tar.gz>` and try yourself on it.
+There are even more hard-coded values in our project which might be better made configurable.
+If you like, download the :download:`project source files <ansible-playbook-roles.tar.gz>` and try yourself on it.